How to become a Chinese Translator?

 How is it different from interpretation?

-There is a common misconception that translators and interpreters are the same professions.
+There is a common misconception that translators and interpreters are the same profession.
 But there is one big difference between the two.

 The Chinese translator specializes in translating written material.
 Interpreters only work with spoken languages.